The Poultry Industry Council is hosting a webinar on the topic of raising backyard chickens on March 29, 2025. Click here to learn more and register.

 HPAI is killed easily using common disinfectants.
 Keep equipment, clothing, and footwear clean to protect animal and human health.

 Closely monitor the health status of your animals for clinical signs of disease.
-If you detect any sick animals on your farm, isolate the animal and contact your veterinarian immediately.
-Work with your veterinarian on testing, care of sick animals, and steps for returning to the herd.
+If you detect any sick animals on your farm, isolate them and contact your veterinarian immediately.
+Work with your veterinarian on testing, care of sick animals, and steps for returning them to the herd.

 Please see the following resources for more information: